fxpl/notebooks/README.md

 ## Repeating our results
+Before performing the steps listed above, you need to build the Java code, see description above.

 ### Jupyter Notebooks on GitHub: Characteristics and Code Clones
 If you want to repeat the results of "Jupyter Notebooks on Github: